Find an Agent

 If you decide to continue co-owning a house with your ex, you might lose out on a special tax exemption.

-IRS Section 1041gives divorced homeowners a pass on the typical capital gains tax – they don’t have to pay capital gains on their home sale if the home is sold within a year of the divorce.
+IRS Section 1041 gives divorced homeowners a pass on the typical capital gains tax — they don’t have to pay capital gains on their home sale if the home is sold within a year of the divorce.
 By comparison, homeowners must pay capital gains on their home sale proceeds unless they’ve lived in their home for two of the last five years.

 So if you don’t sell the home within a year following your divorce, you won’t be eligible for the exemption.

-But there is one exception – if you include plans in your settlement agreement to sell the house within six years of your divorce, you won’t have to pay any capital gains.
+But there is one exception — if you include plans in your settlement agreement to sell the house within six years of your divorce, you won’t have to pay any capital gains.
+Tax law is nuanced, so we recommend working with a divorce attorney to understand all tax implications before you choose to co-own a house after divorce.

 Alternatives to Co-Owning a House After Divorce